India posts record high YoY merchandise exports in March

-New Delhi, April 1 (IANS) The base effect pushed India's merchandise exports to its highest-ever monthly year-on-year growth rate of 58.23 per cent to reach $34 billion in March 2021, preliminary data showed on Thursday.
+New Delhi: The base effect pushed India's merchandise exports to its highest-ever monthly year-on-year growth rate of 58.23 per cent to reach $34 billion in March 2021, preliminary data showed on Thursday.

 The country's merchandise exports during the month under review increased to $34 billion as compared to $21.49 billion in March 2020.